 - Research Gym

-The School of Language, Literature, Music and Visual Culture pioneered the Research Gym: Training to be a Researcher in the Humanities, in 2015.
+The School of Language, Literature, Music and Visual Culture pioneered the Research Gym: Training to be a Researcher in the Humanities.
 The Gym offers regular training sessions related to the skills needed to be a successful researcher, such as academic writing, formulating a research proposal, navigating the funding landscape, research ethics, collaboration, presentation skills, among others.
 For the first time in 2017-2018, the Research Gym was run in collaboration with the School of Divinity, History and Philosophy, offering LLMVC students to meet with other researchers in the humanities from another School.

 - PG Conference